by Lee Hansen

 How can you prevent the birds, chipmunks and squirrels from stealing your lovely berries?

 Wildlife enjoy a gourmet meal as much as we do, and organic vegetables and flowers are their favorites for breakfast, lunch and midnight snacks.

-poisoning them and your garden, vegetables and fruits is an essential skill if you want to be a successful gardener and ecological steward of your property.
+Learning how to get rid of animal pests without poisoning them along with your garden, vegetables and fruits is an essential skill if you want to be a successful gardener and an ecologically sensitive steward of your property.

 Use of toxic methods for animal and insect control should be avoided except in the case of approved biological organic sources.
 When you can't scare or deter animals in the garden, use a humane trap to capture the varmint and relocate it to a new home in a conservation area.

 Netting and "scares" are probably all you need to manage birds in the garden.
 Simple mesh barriers or noise-making device such as a humming line, foil pie pans, mylar strips and netting work to keep the birds from getting into your garden and eating your fruits and berries.

-You can also try hanging big inflatable balls that look like giant eyes, kites shaped like predatory birds, motion-activated water sprinklers and noise (or a radio) to keep birds away from the berry patch.
+You can try hanging big inflatable balls that look like giant eyes, kites shaped like predatory birds, motion-activated water sprinklers and noise (or a radio) to keep birds away from the berry patch.
 Suspend the balls hung on twine from tall poles or tree limbs.

-A scarecrow can also help defend the garden from birds and small animals.
+A scarecrow can help defend the garden from birds and small animals.
 Mine is simply decorative, as it never seems to frighten any of the animals and the birds actually like to roost on it from time to time.

 If you have a dog or cat, or several, you'll probably find you have less animal problems in your garden.
 Use fur from brushing or clipping to deter smaller animals from entering the garden or getting close to their favorite plants.